College football season is a fun time of the year. You get to follow your favorite team and see student athletes leave it all on the field.

 *Related: Read our guide on how to stream ABC without a contract to learn the best options to get your favorite network shows.

-The provider does offer the ACC, Pac-12, and SEC networks as well as LHN.
+The provider offers the ACC, Pac-12, and SEC networks in addition to LHN.
 It’s important to note that you must purchase their sports add-on for an additional $11 a month to receive these.

 A drawback to Sling TV is the DVR.
-The base DVR includes just 50 hours per month.
-You can upgrade to 200 hours for an additional $5 per month.
+The base DVR includes just 50 hours per month, but you can upgrade to 200 hours for an additional $5 per month.

 Orange lets you stream on one device, while Blue offers three simultaneous streams.
-The combined offering enables you to stream on four devices at once.
+The combined offering allows you to stream on four devices at once.

 Read our review of the Sling TV channels to learn more.